akashdeshpande/100-days-of-code/log.md

 **Thoughts** I feel good today.
 The challenge got a little tough at the end, but I managed it.

+### Day 10: September 1, Wednesday

+**Today's Progress**: Completed 50% of Applied Accessibility from freecodecamp.org

+**Thoughts** I was distracted today.
+Distractions in web browsers and YouTube are easy to fall into.
+I must do something about it.

 ##### (example to copy from later)
 ### Day x: Month 00, Day